MissStrong/ICS4UE_Semester_1_2018-2019/22_Activity_17_Abstract_Data_Types/1-Lesson-Abstract-Data-Types.md

 If these operations sound familiar, that is because one of the sequence ADTs used in Java is the `ArrayList` class.

 Another sequence ADT used in Java is the `Vector` class, which is similar to `ArrayList`, but has some key differences.
-You don't need to use `Vector` in this course, but you may find it useful to know a bit about them, since other ADTs are implemented using `Vector`.
+You don't need to use `Vector` in this course, but you may find it useful to learn a bit about them, since other ADTs are implemented using `Vector`.